ryanoasis/nerd-fonts/readme.md

 Patching the font of your own choosing for use with the [vim-devicons](https://github.com/ryanoasis/vim-devicons) vim plugin:
 * requires: python2, python-fontforge package (version 20141231 or later, see the [install instructions](http://designwithfontforge.com/en-US/Installing_Fontforge.html))
-* can alternately be installed on OSX via: `brew install fontforge`
+* alternative install method on OSX: `brew install fontforge`
 * Usage:

 ```
 ./font-patcher PATH_TO_FONT
 ```

-* Alternate usage: Alternately the patcher can be run through the FontForge binary using the script flag:
+* Alternative usage: Execute the patcher with the FontForge binary using the script flag:

 ```
 ./fontforge -script font-patcher PATH_TO_FONT